brentley/ecsworkshop/content/beginner/microservices/_index.md

 +++
-title = "What will we be doing in the workshop?" chapter = false weight = 80
+title = "Deploying microservices to ECS" chapter = false weight = 20
 +++

+What will we be doing in the workshop?

 We will learn by _doing_ and will build a typical 3 tier polyglot microservice stack like you may work with in your organization.